 The following items are required for all applicants:

 Once these requirements have been met, your application will be reviewed.
 If accepted, you will receive e-mail notification of your acceptance.
 Once you pay your enrollment deposit, we send the official acceptance letter, the I-20 student visa application, along with other information related to the next steps you will take to register for classes, arrange for residence hall assignment, and transition to life as an Emory & Henry College student.
-An enrollment ($250 USD) and housing deposit ($150 USD) is required for all students.
+A non-refundable $200 enrollment commitment deposit is required of all new students.
 Note: We do not send the I-20 form until you have paid your enrollment deposit.

 Scholarships can be renewed for up to four years of study provided students maintain good academic standing.
 Academic scholarships are awarded to students provided they live in campus residence facilities and subscribe to the College's meal plan (board).